 A glimmer at first.
 Then a rush of light.

-These periods of darkness keep me humble, keep me looking inside for what no longer belongs, and keep me deepening the trust I have in myself.
+These periods of darkness keep me humble, keep me looking inside for what no longer belongs, and keep me deepening the trust I have in life.

 So what does all this mean for you?

-It means that when you go after what you love, your inner demons will come banging at your door.
+It means that when you go after what you love, and especially if you’re into meditation and inner work, your demons will come banging at your door.
 And they may bring friends.

 It isn’t fun.